scrapinghub/shublang/README.md

 ## Features

-Batteries included for quick and easy text extraction Clean functional design
+- Batteries included for quick and easy text extraction
-Pluggable architecture for adding custom functions Directly translates to Javascript
+- Pluggable design for adding custom functions
+- Executes in Javascript (to be implemented)
-Tracing to aid debugging
+- Tracing to aid debugging (to be implemented)

 Shublang will look to support the following language features and functions.